abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/nqueens.rst

     ..  only:: html

-        We have met the n-queens problem (and defined what a solution is) in chapter :ref:`chapter_introduction`.
+        We have discussed the n-queens problem (and defined what a solution is) in chapter :ref:`chapter_introduction`.

     ..  raw:: latex

-        We have approached the n-queens problem (and defined what a solution is) in chapter~\ref{manual/introduction:chapter-introduction}.
+        We have discussed the n-queens problem (and defined what a solution is) in chapter~\ref{manual/introduction:chapter-introduction}.

     Little is known that finding one solution for every :math:`n` is... quite easy [#n_queens_easy]_.
     Indeed, there exist polynomial-time algorithms that compute a solution given a size :math:`n`.
-For instance, Hoffman et al. proposed a simple algorithm to return a solution of the n-queens problem in [Hoffman1969]_.
+For instance, Hoffman et al. proposed a simple algorithm to return a solution of the n-queens problem [Hoffman1969]_.

     ..  [#n_queens_easy] In computer science jargon, we say that the problem  of finding one solution for the n-queens problem is in :math:`P`.
 Actually, it's the *decision version* of this problem but to keep it simple, let's say that